metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 ***

 **Cleveland covers if**
 their rushers outgain Arizona's tailbacks by more than half a yard.
+Cleveland will need to allow its ground game take the lead on offense so long as winds render the passing game impotent.

 **Arizona covers if**
 Chase Edmonds and James Conner can keep pace with Nick Chubb and Kareem Hunt.